simulogics/prosperousuniverse-docs/content/lore/shortstories/a_pro_pruner_move.md

 description = "A Prosperous Universe Story by Copious"
 +++

-# A Pro Pruner Move : From the Book of JonJon
 **_A Prosperous Universe Story by Copious_**

 JonJon looked every bit the Earth native in the sea of glowing comm chips that surrounded him in the dark passenger transport on Promitor.
 Anyone without one stood out like a sore thumb in Prosperous Space.
 It was one of the key differences between Earth natives and those fully committed to life out here on the frontiers of space.
 Oh sure, Earth natives liked to think they did lots of space travel with their vacations to the mineral baths of Mars or the world spanning golf resort they’d turned the Moon into.
 JonJon knew better.